FeignClaims/customized_conan_recipes/README.md

 conan remote add <remote_name> <path_to_this_repository> -t local-recipes-index
 ```

-Or better, you can setup [a conan server to manage this](https://docs.conan.io/2/devops/using_conancenter.html).
+After that, you are able to install conan packages as usual with these additional recipes.